 - The job involves spending hours at a keyboard and demands high levels of concentration.
 To prevent eye strain, a bad back or other related health problems, regular breaks from the screen are recommended.

 - Depending upon your employer, your dress code can be informal, or more business-like for meeting clients.

 - This profession is currently male-dominated, but steps are being taken to redress the balance.
 For information and jobs geared towards women entering the industry, visit Women in Technology.

 - Web designers are essentially office based.
 Travel to client sites may be required especially when working on a large and complex project, and they may be based there for the duration of the project.
 Self-employed and freelance web designers will often work from home but may work in their client's offices from time to time.

 - The top location for web design jobs is London, with the south east of England also providing a good number of jobs.
 Other hot spots include Manchester, Leeds, Glasgow and the M4 corridor around Slough and Reading.

-Relevant degree subjects are numerous, but any with either a creative or technical element would be useful.
-This could include:
+Relevant degree subjects (with either a creative or technical element) are numerous, but could include: